akka/akka/akka-docs/src/main/paradox/scala/cluster-dc.md

 Some @ref[membership transitions](common/cluster.md#membership-lifecycle) are managed by
 one node called the @ref[leader](common/cluster.md#leader).
 There is one leader per data center and it is responsible for these transitions for the members within the same data center.
-Members of other data centers are managed independently by leader of the respective data center.
+Members of other data centers are managed independently by the leader of the respective data center.
 These actions cannot be performed while there are any unreachability observations among the nodes in the data center, but unreachability across different data centers don't influence the progress of membership management within a data center.
 Nodes can be added and removed also when there are network partitions between